mozilla/learning.mozilla.org/README.md

 `MAPBOX_MAP_ID` | is the Mapbox map ID to use for embedded maps in the website.
 Optional.
 `TEACH_API_URL` | is the origin of the [Teach API][] server.
 Defaults to `https://teach-api.herokuapp.com`.
 `GA_ACCOUNT` | is the property ID of the Google Analytics account.
 E.g. `UA-123...`.
 It defaults to the property ID for the Teach site.
 Set it to `DISABLED` to disable Google Analytics entirely.
+`GA_DEBUG` | When set to 'on' will output verbose info to the console about what data is being sent to Google Analytics.

 ### Using Environment Variables in Local Development